kmtu/traffic_simulator/README.md

 This is a traffic simulator developed in [Dart](https://www.dartlang.org/).

-It is still in a very early stage, but I promise it will be fun.
+It is still at a very early stage.
-Please come back later ;)
+You can see the current [demo](http://kmtu.github.io/traffic_simulator/).

 This project (will) use [semantic versioning](http://semver.org/)